Dear Aunt Tracy: The Great End Time Debate Clarified for Busy Homemakers and Teens

 2. View of the Consummation

-First comes “the last of the last days,” a short season in which the Church and the world will suffer extraordinarily great tribulation.
-During this time lawlessness will increase, the Church will endure severe marginalization and persecution, and dramatic signs of the imminence of the Judgment will appear in the skies above, on the earth below, and in society at large.
+First comes “the last of the last days,” a short season (though not seven literal years) in which the Church and the world will suffer extraordinarily great tribulation.
+During this time lawlessness will increase, the Church will endure severe marginalization and persecution, and dramatic signs of the imminence of the Last Judgment will appear in the skies above, on the earth below, and in society at large.
 As if to resolve this crisis, a personal Antichrist will suddenly arrive on the scene, usurping the prerogatives of deity, proclaiming a counterfeit gospel, working satanically inspired miracles, opposing the true spiritual Church, and establishing a global reign over the (largely) willing nations of the world.
 Then, when men are saying “Peace and safety,” Christ will come again.

 It is deeply impressive to see how all of the eschatological passages of the NT work together in perfect harmony to produce this simple, clear, and majestic picture of the one Consummation.3 In my experience, to catch a glimpse of that Day adds a whole new level of meaning to words like dreadful, awesome, breathtaking, and glorious!